MateuszKar2/MateuszKar2/README.md

 I am a Full Stack Developer from Poland.

 I use JS and React.
-I plan to use TypeScript by the end of the year.
+I plan to use TypeScript by the end of the year 🔥